ntop/n2n/README.md

 Use `-H` on the edges to enable header encryption.
 Note, that header encryption is a per-community decision, i.e. all edges of one community need to have it either enabled or disabled.
 The supernode can handle encrypted and unencrypted headers.
-As the key fro header encryption is derived from the community names, it requires the supernode to be used with fixed communities `-c <path to communities file>` parameter.
+As the key for header encryption is derived from the community names, it requires the supernode to be used with fixed communities `-c <path>` parameter.
+Also, reuse of once-publically-used community names for header encryption is not recomended.

 ## Contribution